SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/security.md

 An Administrator can only create [user tokens](/user-guide/user-token/) on behalf of another user.
 Once established, a token is the only credential needed to run an analysis.
 Tokens should be passed as the value of the `sonar.login` property.

+### Token Maximum Lifetime

+*The ability to configure a maximum lifetime for tokens is available starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*

+An Administrator can define a maximum lifetime for any *newly* generated token.
+Non-administrator users can also set a time-to-live, as long as it is less than or equal to the maximum lifetime set by the administrator.
+Tokens generated after updating this setting will expire either at the maximum lifetime set by the administrator or at the time set by the user, whichever comes first.
+See [Generating and Using Tokens](/user-guide/user-token/) documentation for more information.

+**Important note:** Updating this setting does *not* affect any existing tokens.
+It will only impact newly generated tokens.

 ### Default Admin Credentials
 When installing SonarQube, a default user with Administer System permission is created automatically: